Tom-Tee/mad-events/README.md

 ## Considerations

-1. I did the Mad Events challenge following OoP and TDD principles.
+1. I did the Mad Events challenge trying my best to follow OoP and TDD principles.

 2. My engineering focus of this application was with a classic Ruby MVC design pattern with router & repository included.

-3. I choose to create a CSV database for the application to pull and store data when the app was running.
+3. Although it was not absolutely necessary, I choose to create a CSV database for the application to pull and store data when the app was running.
 You can see this action by pressing `1` or `2` on the start menu OR run these commands on the model creation menu:
 ```
 PRINT TALKS Hybrid_Melbourne_Showcase
 PRINT TALKS Partnering_to_End_Modern_Slavery
 ```

+I also left hints in the repository code that data could be saved to the CSV as well.

 ## Steps

 1. I started by creating the models, repositories and tests for each speaker, event and talk.
 My basic idea was to use the talk model to store instances of the speaker and event and call from this when validating talks.

 2. I then worked on how I was going to integrate the application to take user input/take from the database with a central controller, views and a router.
+I chose regex & string splitting to do so.

 3. I split the controllers up in to seperate parts relating to the models and ran the application a few times and tried squashing any validation bugs.